 The FAFSA must be submitted in order to be eligible for federal financial aid.
 Both prospective and currently enrolled students are strongly encouraged to complete the FAFSA form online, as this will decrease the processing time for your loan.
 The Federal Student Aid Program generates a Student Aid Report (SAR) from the FAFSA data.
 Boston University uses the information from the SAR to determine student eligibility for Federal Direct Stafford Loan and Federal Work-Study.
-The FAFSA alone is not a loan application.
+FAFSA website – http://www.fafsa.gov

 The Stafford Loan Request Form (PDF) is used in conjunction with the FAFSA.
-The student uses this form to indicate much s/he would like to borrow under the Federal Direct Stafford Loan program.
+The student uses this form to indicate much he/she would like to borrow under the Federal Direct Stafford Loan program.
 Without this form, the Financial Aid Officer cannot begin the process of determining a student’s eligibility for the loan amounts requested.
-Complete the Stafford Loan Request Form here.
+Complete the Stafford Loan Request Form at the link above.

 You cannot receive a loan if the Stafford Loan Request form is not completed.

-Additional requirements for first-time Federal Direct Stafford Loan Borrowers at Boston University:
+Additional requirements for first-time Federal Direct Stafford Loan Borrowers: